xpack/web-jekyll/pages/install.md

-{% include warning.html content="Your distribution may already have a `node` binary installed; if it is not >=8.x, xpm will complain and do not start; anyway, we strongly recommend to avoid the distribution binary and install at least the LTS package from Node.js." %}
+{% include warning.html content="Your distribution may already have a `node` binary installed; if it is not >=8.x, xpm will complain and do not start; anyway, we strongly recommend, if old, to avoid the distribution binary and install at least the LTS package from Node.js." %}

 ```console